Join us to celebrate and build maker culture together!

 The members of the “K40” community (for hobbyist CO2 laser cutters and engravers) on Google+ joined together on a new Discourse forum called Maker Forums, and invited other maker communities to join in.
 Several 3D printing communities, including the main 3D Printing community, and the HercuLien and Eustathios community, soon joined.
 So did communities focusing on CNC routers, ChiliPeppr, LaserWeb, and more.
 Many posts from Google+ were copied to the forum (by permission from community moderators) to preserve maker knowledge built up over the years.

-Some Maker Forums community members also hang out together on Maker Forums Slack.
-There, we get notifications of new posts in active forum categories and site maintenance activity, and can otherwise just enjoy chatting.
+We maintain Maker Forums Slack as another way to get notifications of new posts in active forum categories and site maintenance activity.
 Slack has mobile applications for Android and iOS.
 Subscribing to channels you are interested in is one of several ways to be notified about new content at Maker Forums Discourse on a phone.
 Be aware that Maker Forums Slack isn’t permanently archived.
 That’s what the Discourse forum is for.
-The slack messages go away after a while.
+The slack messages go away after a while, and we don’t chat there actively.
+It’s really primarily for notifications.

 Here are some Slack channels you might be interested in joining: